apache/fury/CONTRIBUTING.md

 Fory supports dump jit generated code into local file for better debug by configuring environment variables:

 - `FORY_CODE_DIR`：The directory for fory to dump generated code.
 Set to empty by default to skip dump code.
-- `ENABLE_FURY_GENERATED_CLASS_UNIQUE_ID`: Append an unique id for dynamically generated files by default to avoid serializer collision for different classes with same name.
+- `ENABLE_FORY_GENERATED_CLASS_UNIQUE_ID`: Append an unique id for dynamically generated files by default to avoid serializer collision for different classes with same name.
 Set this to `false` to keep serializer name same for multiple execution or `AOT` codegen.

 By using those environment variables, we can generate code to source directory and debug the generated code in next run.